Shreeshrii/tesstrain-sanPlusMinus/README.md

 ### Sample Plots

-See the following plots which display different results for validation sets.
-These are taken from a different training set.
+See the following plots which display different results for different validation sets.
+These are taken from a different training set for Sanskrit.

 #### Scanned Images